Here are some common questions you may have about AHT Wisconsin Windows and our services to our Wisconsin neighbors.

 Why should I hire you if I can do this job myself?

-When problem occurs after windows are self-installed, the window manufacturer will often blame the issue on the installation job, relinquishing their responsibility to honor the warranty.
-By purchasing AHT Windows, not only do your windows come with a 50-year warranty, but a workmanship warranty as well, covering the workmanship of the installation job.
-Because AHT is involved throughout the process, you need never fear us passing the blame and voiding the warranty.
+When a problem occurs after windows are self-installed, the window manufacturer will often blame the issue on the installation job, relinquishing their responsibility to honor the warranty.
+By purchasing AHT Wisconsin Windows, not only do your windows come with a 50-year warranty, but a workmanship warranty as well, covering the workmanship of the installation job.
+Because we are involved throughout the process, you need never fear us passing the blame and voiding the warranty.

 I burn wood in my home.
 Are your windows still OK for me?

 Absolutely.
-AHT’s additional window insulation helps you burn less wood by retaining warmth longer.
+Our additional window insulation helps you burn less wood by retaining warmth longer.

 Will new energy efficient windows help my house gain equity or resale value?